ahasna2020/sql-project/README.md

 4. Could not make much use of sales_by_sku or sales_report datasets due to inadequate means to uniquely connect with all_sessions table.

 ## Future Goals
-IF I had more time, I would try to find a direct connection between data in all_sessions table to other tables such as analytics, sales_by_sku and sales_report tables to be able to gather more data insights.
+If I had more time, I would try to establish more co-relation between data in all_sessions table to other tables such as analytics, sales_by_sku and sales_report tables to be able to gather more data insights.